Shiryou/kiranwelle/content/creatonaut-3-guide.md

 ## Creatonaut layout

+Creatonaut's layout is expected to change.
+Please keep an eye out for notes about these changes.

 ### Project Files Panel

 ![image](/img/posts/lingonaut/course-overview.png)

+This panel is hidden by default and can be enabled with *View* &rarr; *Show Project Files*.

 The Project Files panel gives you an overview of the files that are part of your course.
 This will include the basic metadata (it's name, who created it, it's version, etc.), the unit definition files, your vocabulary and sentences lists, and any audio files you create.